 Tell your reps they’ll be judged on the revenue potential of the deals they bring in and suddenly your deal volume grows exponentially.
 You’re bringing in new customers faster than you can onboard them.
 But soon you realize that those customers—despite their impact on the top line—aren’t good fits at all.
 They churn en masse, sending your books into the red and tarnishing your reputation.

 Traditional metrics typically incentivize quick, unsustainable wins because the focus is on the numbers, not the customer.
 You will end up with burned-out reps and unhappy clients, and the metrics won’t reflect your actual results.

 Customer-centric metrics, however, can incentivize sales reps to focus on bringing in the right customers, build valuable customer experiences, and create sustainable growth.

-Let’s take a look at both misaligned and aligned incentives: what metrics influence these incentives (traditional vs. customer-centric), how they work, and why they are effective or not.
+Let’s take a look at six misaligned and aligned sales incentives: what metrics influence these incentives (traditional vs. customer-centric), how they work, and why they are effective or not.

 Misaligned sales incentives

 Misaligned sales incentives can be influenced by metrics that don’t have a clear purpose related to your overall strategy.
 The traditional metrics covered here are not inherently bad — they’re just used incorrectly, which causes distorted behavior.
 Sales leaders often focus on traditional metrics because they are easier to measure and track.